BA programs: "English - Linguistics"

 For more information about courses, see the yearly pages under the "Courses" menu.

-Questions and advising
+BA in linguistics - Questions and advising

 In particular, even though registration for courses is done independently through the internet, you are encouraged to contact us with any questions related to the choice of courses and planning your own timetable.